Update: Step-by-step pictures have been updated (March 2014)

-I am so excited to share this ice cream recipe with you.
-I’ve been in the US for 15 years (in 5 years, my time spent in the US and Japan will be equal!).
-However, I had never tasted green tea ice cream that is authentic.
-Häagen-Dazs® Green Tea ice cream is pretty close, but other brands of green tea ice cream out there are way too creamy.
-The Japanese green tea ice cream is not as creamy, and it is sweet, but it has very strong Matcha taste that is almost bitter.
+Häagen-Dazs® Green Tea ice cream is pretty close, but other brands of green tea ice cream that I tasted so far are way too creamy.
+The Japanese green tea ice cream is not as creamy.
+It is sweet, but it has very strong matcha taste that is almost bitter.
 Am I confusing you a bit?

-Some of you might have a hard time finding Matcha (100% natural green tea powder).
-I use this Japanese brand maeda-en, and their “culinary quality” green tea powder is pretty good (Japanese supermarket sells this for around $7.
+I use this Japanese brand maeda-en, and their “culinary quality” green tea powder is pretty good (Japanese supermarket sells this for around $7).
 Just so you know, even for the Japanese, matcha is considered a very expensive ingredient.

 When I tasted this ice cream, I was surprised how authentic the taste was and it brought me right back to Japan!!
 If you know what I’m talking about and miss authentic Japanese green tea ice cream, then this is it!
 I highly recommend you to make double recipes!

-Before going onto the recipe, I’d like to announce that I was interviewed by Correen at Food Lovers Website.
+Before going onto the recipe, check out my interview by Correen at Food Lovers Website.
 I hope you enjoy getting to know me a little bit more by reading her post.
 Have a great week!

-- 2 cups Half and Half (which is same as 1 cup whole milk + 1 cup heavy whipping cream)
+- 2 cups Half and Half (or 1 cup whole milk + 1 cup heavy whipping cream)

 - Pinch of salt (about 1/16 tsp.)

-- Remove from the heat and transfer the mixture to a bowl sitting in an ice bath (you can keep it in the saucepan to cool, but it takes time).
-When the mixture is cool, cover and rchill in the refrigerator for 2-3 hours.
+- Remove from the heat and transfer the mixture to a bowl sitting in an ice bath.
+When the mixture is cool, cover with plastic wrap and chill in the refrigerator for 2-3 hours.

 - Once the mixture is thoroughly chilled, transfer to a pre-chilled ice cream maker and churn according to the manufacture's instructions (20-25 minutes).
 Transfer the soft ice cream into an airtight container and freeze for at least 3 hours before serving.